-Some of the common symptoms of a bad sway bar bushing or sway bar links going bad are:
+Some of the most common symptoms of a bad sway bar bushing or sway bar links going bad are:

-- knocking uneven noise road,
+- Clunking noise

-- lack of stability when driving
+- Lack of stability when driving

 If your sway bar end links are broken, you can still drive the car.
 The problem is that you will notice excessive body roll when making turns at speeds over 30 mph.
 This can make the vehicle unstable.
 If your sway bar bushings or links broke while driving, drive the car home or to a mechanic.

 Locate the sway bar and inspect the bushing.
 The bushing should not be torn and should be in good condition.
 Next, grab the sway bar and move it.
-If there is slight movement, the sway bushing has deteriorated.
+If there is a slight movement, the sway bushing has deteriorated.
 Moreover, inspect the sway bar link for deteriorated rubber.

 The good news is that the parts themselves are very cheap, especially if you buy them online.
 The typical cost of front sway bar links and bushings is under $100.
 Sometimes you can even upgrade the stabilizer bar and links for better handling.